 - a drizzle of toasted sesame oil (optional, tasty)

 Optional: Feel free to add 2-3 cups of chopped veggies: celery, carrots, etc. Serve over cooked grain or starch of your choice like… quinoa, rice noodles, soba noodles, pasta, rice, or add 1 can white beans.

 STOVE TOP INSTRUCTIONS:

 - Heat oil in a big pot or dutch oven over medium heat.
-Add onion, garlic and ginger and saute until fragrant, about 3-4 minutes.
+Add onion, celery, garlic and ginger and saute until fragrant, about 3-4 minutes.
 Lower heat to med- low and continue sauteeing until golden, 3-4 more minutes.

 - Add the chicken stock, water, salt, white pepper, bay leaves and skinless chicken.
 Bring to a boil.
 Cover, and lower heat so it’s gently simmering, covered for 20 mintues.
 If using breasts, check at 15.

 - Test a piece of chicken for doneness by pulling meat apart with two forks.
 It should come apart easily and look opaque.
 If done, shred the rest of the chicken, then return to the pot and simmer gently for 5 more minutes.

 - Squeeze with lemon, taste and adjust broth.
 You can add more salt of needed, or if too salty for your taste, water down with a little water.
 I prefer ours salty, lemony, and unctuous, especially if adding a starch (like rice, noodles or beans) which will temper the salt quite a bit.
 Up to you.
 If the soup tastes bland, it needs salt.